Angelaangie-ai/Angelaangie-ai/README.md

 # 🌱 I’m currently working on ...
 - Neo Scholar Finalist @Neo
 - Studying electrical engineering and computer science @Lafayette College.
 - Creating and developing technical solutions to help people reduce their carbon footprint @EnRoute!
-Check out our website: https://www.enroute-app.com/ (we are developing the new version along s4 of Nights & Weekends)
+Check out our website: https://www.enroute-app.com/
 - Taking part in the first-ever We Are Family Foundation Delegation at the United Nations General Assembly.
 - Developing ML Models for a brain-computer interface research  @Lafayette College!